17 Oak Avenue

 a caring church

 This very congenial group is always ready to bring music to our ears.
-The parish choir is composed of men and women who are committed to leading the musical portions of our liturgies under the guidance of our organist/music director.
+The parish choir is composed of men and women who are committed to leading the musical portions of our liturgies under the guidance of our interim music minister.
 Hymns, psalms, service settings, and anthems from many traditions are given equal attention.
 Although the choir is a volunteer group with no audition required, members are expected to attend a weekly rehearsal and a Sunday morning warm-up.
 Anyone who enjoys music, likes to sing, can read music, and can carry a tune is welcome.
 The parish choir sings at the 10 am service each week, as well as on church holidays and special occasions.
 In appreciation for all of their hard work, the choir gets the summer off.

 Rehearsal: Sunday 1:00 pm

 The Schola Cantorum (School of Singing) is an auditioned choir, open to children and teens in grades 3-12, with first and second graders taken on an individual basis.
 The Schola is an interfaith choir; choristers need not be members of St. Luke’s to participate.